-WIFI Finder working off Google Maps for its mapping data, this app pinpoints speed-tested public WiFi hotspots by location and can be used offline thanks to downloadable maps.
+WIFI Finder works off Google Maps for its mapping data, this app pinpoints speed-tested public WiFi hotspots by location and can be used offline thanks to downloadable maps.

-PostBus to reach places other buses just can’t, taking you into the smallest villages and up the windiest and scenic mountain roads.
-Download the app for real-time departures, ticket offers information, and in-app ticket booking.
-Save your favorite journeys and receive up to date information on delays and detours.
+PostBus to reach places other buses just can’t, taking you into the smallest villages and up the windiest and most scenic mountain roads.
+Download the app for real-time departures, ticket offers information and in-app ticket booking.
+Save your favorite journeys and receive up-to-date information on delays and detours.

-Eat.ch for all the food delivery right at your accommodation!
+Eat.ch for all the food delivery right to your accommodation!